ulrichwisser/umpy/README.md

 ### NSEC

-The command line argument --nsec can force validnssec to run this test
+The command line argument --nsec can force umpy to run this test

 - check that all NSEC records are chained together in one loop, in correct order
 - checks that all labels that should have a NSEC record really have one